 When I arrived home after yoga last night, I thought, “So… I have to try the Savory Chicken Soup tonight.
 On my last blog last week, I indicated that I was going to try it – and this is my last chance before I write another blog entry.”
 Yeeks!
 I just honestly did NOT want to try it.
 I had been avoiding it.
 I have read too many reviews, comments, and questions from people not liking it or struggling to add the right ingredients to make it taste better.
 That sounded like too much work and iffy results at best.

 When the 2.1 flavor sample bundles were offered, I purchased four of them.
-My husband and I went through the new flavor samples in record time but never touched the soup; four sample packages of Savory Chicken Soup have been in the pantry since last August.
+I went through the new flavor samples in record time but never touched the soup; four sample packages of Savory Chicken Soup have been in the pantry since last August.

 As I pulled a pan from the cabinet, I said, “Now I have to see if I can remember how to use a pan.”
 That made him laugh but it was true.
 I don’t remember the last time I even used a pan or the stove.
 I do not like to cook.
 I put 2½ cups of water in the pan then slowly added the Savory Chicken Soup powder with a whisk.
 With the burner on too high, I promptly scalded my soup and left a layer stuck to the bottom of the pan. 🙁